nickbash11/raat/README.md

 ## OpenWRT

-Mainly it has been developed for OpenWRT and testing on it, so you can find out how to use an OpenWRT SDK to compile RAAT for others than x86_64 platforms by going to [wiki page.](https://github.com/nickbash11/raat/wiki/RAAT-for-OpenWRT)
+Mainly it has been developed for OpenWRT and testing on it, so you can find out how to use an OpenWRT SDK to compile RAAT for other than x86_64 platforms by going to [wiki page.](https://github.com/nickbash11/raat/wiki/RAAT-for-OpenWRT)

 ## Command line options